-When I was a young girl my dad started selling monuments (i.e. tombstones).
-On our travels, we went through just about EVERY CEMETERY known to man.
+Growing up my dad sold monuments (i.e. tombstones), so during our travels, we went through just about EVERY CEMETERY known to man.
 While this was an annoying chore as a kid, it birthed within me a love for cemeteries and the history that can be found by visiting them.
 So, when planning our trip to New Orleans, I was most excited to read about Lafayette Cemetery and the Garden District.
 The architecture of antebellum homes coupled with one of the city’s oldest cemeteries made my traveling heart giddy!

 Lafayette Cemetery is a gem.
 I learned so many new things from our tour guide, Val, from Save Our Cemeteries.
 For instance- At one time, Lafayette Cemetery was the only non-denominational cemetery in New Orleans.
 It was actually illegal to be anything BUT Catholic in New Orleans until the US purchased Louisiana through the Louisiana Purchase!

 One thing that is striking about this cemetery is the large family tombs.
 Unlike most mausoleums in our area that hold 2 adults, over 75% of the tombs in Lafayette Cemetery are family or societal tombs.
 Val explained that when a new person needs to be added to the tomb, the remains inside the last coffin are removed and bagged and then the recently deceased’s coffin is placed in a tomb.
 Hearing this was a little morbid, but because the cemetery is so old, this only needs to be done once or twice a year.

 Our Lafayette Cemetery tour took just over an hour, and while you are free to roam the cemetery without a guide, I’m so glad we were being led by someone who knew the history.
 Also, Save Our Cemeteries is a non-profit organization and Val was able to point out some of the restorations that happen because of visitors (like us) paying for volunteer-led tours.